DevHouse-BR/investim-wp/www/wp-content/plugins/display-widgets/readme.txt

 Change your sidebar content for different pages, categories, custom taxonomies, and WPML languages.
 Avoid creating multiple sidebars and duplicating widgets by adding check boxes to each widget in the admin (as long as it is written in the WordPress version 2.8 format) which will either show or hide the widgets on every site page.
 Great for avoiding extra coding and keeping your sidebars clean.

 This plugin allows you to hide/show widgets based on your visitors' Country of origin.
-It uses Ip2Location-based online API to determine your visitors' Country.
+It uses *our own implementation* of an Ip2Location-based online API to determine your visitors' Country, which we called GeoIP2.io.
+You can read our [terms and conditions](http://geoip2.io/terms.html) for more information on our data collection and retention policy.
 Please note: no calls to external providers will be performed when this feature is deactivated.
 See the WordPress Plugins page for the toggle to activate or deactivate it.
 A field in the widget's configuration panel allows you to list all the ISO Alpha-2 country codes (us, gb, it, etc) for which the widget itself should be visible or hidden.
 You can find a list of [country codes here](http://www.nationsonline.org/oneworld/country_code_list.htm).

 == Installation ==